irinesara/Ecommerce2/README.md

 - Created a Sign-Up Page with fields for name, email, and password.
 - Implemented form validation to ensure correct inputs.
 - Styled the page using CSS for a clean and user-friendly design.

+## Milestone 6: Secure Signup Backend
+- Created a backend endpoint for user signup.
+- Implemented bcrypt to encrypt passwords before storing them in the database.
+- Stored user data securely in MongoDB.